 It offers an immensely scenic and peaceful view and is one of the best places to visit and unwind.

-It even has an artificial reef for all diving enthusiasts to explore.
-The water is clear and cool all year round and is perfect to beat the summer heat.
+It even has an artificial reef for diving enthusiasts to explore.
+The water is clear and cool all year round, perfect for beating the summer heat.

 With tons of resorts to spend days in near the water and even an amusement park for an added thrill, Half Moon Bay is one of the best places to visit and spend time in Saudi Arabia.